HTarzwell/kind-path-api/README.md

 CRUD functions of the application, both of the 'auth' specifications and for the client resources.

 I had reached MVP by Wednesday; however, the problem of how to actually make my application behave like a basic to-do app still remained, and in this regard, Ember was to prove to be an obstacle at first.
+However, with guidance and by using previous applications and documentation, I was able to create a working component which rendered individual items and prevented disruption to both the application and the code.

 ## Problem-Solving